COVID-19 Supervisory and Regulatory FAQs

 A: The commentary to Regulation CC 12 CFR 229.19(c), which governs funds availability, may be helpful in assessing such limits.
 It states: "Some small banks, particularly credit unions, due to lack of secure facilities, keep no cash on their premises and hence offer no cash withdrawal capability to their customers.
 Other banks limit the amount of cash on their premises due to bonding requirements or cost factors, and consequently reserve the right to limit the amount of cash each customer can withdraw over-the-counter on a given day.
 For example, some banks require advance notice for large cash withdrawals in order to limit the amount of cash needed to be maintained on hand at any time.

-Q: In light of state shelter-in-place and similar orders, how should institutions proceed with loans in process and relief efforts?
+Q: In light of state shelter-in-place and similar orders, how should institutions proceed with loans in process?
 How do we continue with our loan process, while complying with the attorneys', appraisers', and other partners' need to comply with regulations to conduct business?

 A: For questions relating to compliance with state orders, institutions should reach out to the state for further guidance.